Rari-Capital/rari-stable-pool-contracts/API.md

 ## uint256 RariFundManager.getCombinedUsdBalance()

-Returns the fund's raw total balance (investor funds + unclaimed fees) of the specified currency.
+Returns the fund's total balance of all currencies in USD (scaled by 1e18).

 Development notes: